Launching the (40-Year-Old) Sailboat

 So, with no wind and no engine, my partner somehow sailed his boat through the marina, over to the guest dock, and tied up.
 It was such a beautiful sight.

 My partner admires his brother’s mechanical skills so much.
-The presence of his brother on the boat the next morning brought my partner so much comfort and joy.
+The presence of his brother on the boat the next morning brought so much comfort and joy.

 They were amazing together.
 They tended to the engine, after which it started right up.